-To be considered as biofuel, these wastes must have a minimum gross calorific value of 10MJ/kg as received, be fully characterised, uncontaminated and relatively homogenous.
-Emissions associated with the combustion of such waste must be consistent with the State Environment Protection Policy (Air Quality Management) 2001 (SEPP AQM).
+- the wastes are fully characterised, uncontaminated and relatively homogenous - the wastes have a minimum gross calorific value of 10 MJ/kg as received (for thermal processes) - The processing capacity does not exceed the A07 and A08 scheduled categories thresholds as outlined on page 2 of this document - emissions associated with the processing of such waste are consistent with the State Environment Protection Policy (Air Quality Management) 2001 (SEPP AQM).

 All other residual wastes, for which energy recovery has been assessed as the most feasible alternative to landfill, would be considered potential EfW feedstock.
-The composition of the residual waste feedstock will depend on the level of source separation (by the householder in the case of MSW or by the business owner, in the case of IW), the availability of collection services and the availability of markets for the collected resources.
+The composition of the residual waste feedstock will depend on the level of source separation (by the householder in the case of municipal waste or by the business owner in the case of industrial waste), the availability of collection services and the availability of markets for the collected resources.
 Where such collection services are not currently in place, consideration should be given to the impact of future waste collection services on the composition of the residual waste stream over the life of the proposal.
 Furthermore, EfW proponents should not rely on a single residual waste supply over the longer term because doing so may undermine future recovery options.
+It is also recommended that waste generators take into consideration future diversion opportunities when negotiating long-term contracts with EfW providers.

-Depending on the type of EfW technology, the level of upstream segregation and the quality of the waste feedstock, the waste would be expected to go through a pre-treatment process where recyclables are removed, and/or where the remaining material is prepared for use in energy recovery by removing contaminants, increasing the calorific value, removing moisture or homogenising the waste to produce a RDF.
-Pre-treatment and/or source separation can occur at the point of generation, at a third party site, or embedded within the EfW facility.
+Depending on the type of EfW technology, the level of upstream segregation and the quality of the waste feedstock, the waste would be expected to go through a pre-treatment process where recyclables are removed, and/or where the remaining material is prepared for use in energy recovery by removing contaminants, increasing the calorific value, removing moisture or homogenising the waste to produce an RDF.
+Pre-treatment and/or source separation can occur at the point of generation, at a third-party site, or embedded within the EfW facility.
 A detailed analysis of the physical and chemical properties of the RDF should be performed and it should not contain contaminants such as batteries, light bulbs or other electrical wastes.
-For biological processes, contamination by non-biodegradable substances should be minimised as far as practicable.
+For biological processes, contamination by non-biodegradable substances should be minimised as far as practicable with a view to reusing the digestate.
 Applicants should characterise the expected waste feedstock and consideration should be given to its likely variability over the life of the proposal.
-When creating a RDF, components should not be added for the purpose of diluting the waste or chemical substances where, without dilution, the component would not be suitable for use in RDF.
+When creating an RDF, components should not be added for the purpose of diluting the waste or chemical substances where, without dilution, the component would not be suitable for use in an RDF.